 There’s a light at the end of the tunnel - the release of Sony's PlayStation 5 and Microsoft's next-gen console last year can turn the trend around.

 7. Gaming industry trends predict the mobile games’ revenue to pass the $100 billion-dollar mark by 2023.

 In 2021, mobile games accounted for almost 50% of the worldwide video game revenue, and things don’t look to be slowing down any time soon.

 The mobile penetration rates and gaming smartphone usage continues to skyrocket on a global scale.
-As a result, gaming industry trends predict the mobile games’ revenue to pass the 100 billion-dollar mark by 2023.

 8. Razer plans to invest $7.2 million in Singapore's gaming market.

 Razer is well-known for its gaming accessories and peripherals.
 Reports indicate that the eSports company has shown keen interest in the growth of the Singapore gaming market.
 In a bid to bolster the gaming niche in the country, Razer is looking to underwrite gaming companies and eSport teams based in the country.

 General Video Games Industry Statistics

 Okay, now that you've seen the latest data, let's check out the industry chronologically.

 9. The gaming industry was predicted to generate $179.7 billion in 2020